TanjilaShamima/doctors-list/README.md

+### Static Export (index.html in `out/`)

+If you generate a static export (e.g. using `next export` or a build script that outputs to `out/`), an `index.html` file will be present inside the `out/` directory.
+You can serve that folder with any static file server (Nginx, Apache, GitHub Pages, Netlify, etc.).
+Ensure all asset paths remain relative or configure your deployment base path accordingly.

 # Patient Record Application

 A responsive patient dashboard built with Next.js (App Router) and TypeScript.
 It visualizes a single patient's historical vital signs, diagnoses and laboratory results with a design modeled after a clinical admin interface.
 The default loaded patient is Jessica (can be changed via the patient list).
 State, data shaping and chart rendering are implemented with a small, modular architecture for clarity and extensibility.